 Laying out the circuit should

 be done with great care.
 Conducting lines should be as short and direct

 Correct spaces should be left for resistors.
 Terminals should be provided

 in the form of rivets.
-The possibility of inductive and capacitive effects between adjacent conducting lines must be
+The possibility of inductive and capacitive effects

-can be transferred to the base plate by means of carbon
+complete diagram can be transferred to the base plate by means of carbon

 it must be remembered that these lines are conductors in themselves

 and must not be left where they will connect parts of the finished circuit.

 Fig. 4 shows a base plate of laminated paper and phenolic material

 all ready for painting.
 Brass eyelets have been inserted at the proper

 paint are all ready to paint the conducting lines.

 to brush on the paint, though, it is important to see that the paint

 particles and a carrying solution.
 When undisturbed, the heavy particles

 into a bottle of this undisturbed paint would consist chiefly of non-conducting

 thinner and be a very poor conductor.